oliv5/cmUpdater/README.md

 -On Windows you need to make sure that your drivers are working properly, both in the system and in the recovery

--You need Cygwin to run this on Windows
+-You need Cygwin to run this on Windows (Base-package, curl from "Net" and wget from "Web" in the installation-process)

 -You NEED TWRP for installing the .zip remotely on your device and making backups